bimalka98/Camera-Calibration-and-Backprojection/MATLAB/README.md

-cameraCalibrator
+## cameraCalibrator

-Warning: The checkerboard must be asymmetric: one side should be even, and the other<br>
-should be odd.
+> Warning: The checkerboard must be asymmetric: one side should be even, and the other should be odd.
 Otherwise, the orientation of the board may be detected incorrectly.

 			Standard Errors of Estimated Camera Parameters
 			----------------------------------------------